Welcome to PCI Compliance Guide.

 Q29: Do states have laws requiring data breach notifications to the affected parties?

 A: Absolutely.
 California is the catalyst for reporting data breaches to affected parties.
-The state implemented breach notification law in 2003 and there are now over 38 states that have similar laws in place.
+The state implemented its breach notification law in 2003, and now nearly every state has a similar law in place.

-Also, as of Jan 4, 2016, NCSL.org reports: Forty-seven states, the District of Columbia, Guam, Puerto Rico and the Virgin Islands have enacted legislation requiring private, governmental or educational entities to notify individuals of security breaches of information involving personally identifiable information.
+As of April 12, 2017, NCSL.org reports: Forty-eight states, the District of Columbia, Guam, Puerto Rico and the Virgin Islands have enacted legislation requiring private, governmental or educational entities to notify individuals of security breaches of information involving personally identifiable information.